droe/sslsplit/README.md

 ## Requirements

-SSLsplit depends on the OpenSSL and libevent 2.x libraries.
+SSLsplit depends on the OpenSSL and libevent 2.x libraries and optionally lua.
 The build depends on GNU make and a POSIX.2 environment in `PATH`.
 The optional unit tests depend on the check library.